AJSTO/gratka.pl_research/README.md

 ## 🔑 Setup your local variables
 To run properly this project you should assign a environmental variables in file .env.

 In this repo is created .env-sample with variables used to run containers.
-You need to assign variables above in your .env file:
+You need to assign variables below in your .env file:
 ```bash
 DATABASE_PASSWORD=
 JUPYER_TOKEN=